-A list of prescription contraceptives available to you on Tier 1, or the lowest tier on your Prescription Drug List (PDL), for no cost.
+A list of prescription contraceptives available to you on Tier 1, or the lowest tier on your Prescription Drug List (PDL) or formulary, for no cost.
 These contraceptives are available now for most benefit plans.

 The U.S. Preventive Services Task Force A&B Recommendation medications for no cost at point of sale at network pharmacies starting November 1, 2013.
-These drugs include aspirin, folic acid supplements for women, iron supplements and prescription fluoride for children, and vitamin D supplements for older adults.
+These drugs include aspirin, folic acid supplements for women, iron supplements and prescription fluoride for children.

 OTC contraceptives for women at no cost at point of sale at network pharmacies starting November 1, 2013.
 OTC contraceptives include female condoms, emergency contraceptives, and contraceptive film, foam and gel.

-*Calling the member phone number on the back of your health plan ID card
+*Calling the member phone number on your health plan ID card

 Health Care Reform - Contraceptive Services Only